bashimao/ltudl/README.md

-# ltudl
-Blaze &amp; Inferno - La Trobe University's Deep Learning System
+# Blaze &amp; Inferno - La Trobe University's Deep Learning System

 Most of the active development on Blaze and Inferno is conducted via a private repositiory.
-However, we as we will subsequently go public after the Hadoop Summit in Melbourne this year, you can expect updates at an increasing frequency over the next couple of months.
+However, as we will subsequently go public after the Hadoop Summit in Melbourne this year, you can expect updates at an increasing frequency over the next couple of months.

-For the moment we are just releasing the code of Blaze and CUBlaze here.
-With these two components you will be able to build and train complex neural networks on the GPU and CPU of your local machine.
-In their functionality, Blaze & CUBlaze are not disimilar to Torch.
-However, of course Blaze has its own quite distinct flavor.
-We define deep learning not only as a training task that starts at layer 1 of your neural network.
+For the moment we only release the code of Blaze and CUBlaze here.
+With these two components you are able to build and train complex neural networks on the GPU and CPU of your local machine.
+In their functionality, Blaze & CUBlaze are not disimilar to Torch or CAFFE.
+However, of course Blaze has its own distinct flavor.
+We consider deep learning not only as a ML task that starts at layer 1 of your neural network.
 Blaze defines primitives that cover the entire processing pipeline.
-From loading data from the HDD until scoring the model.
+From loading data from hard disk until scoring the model.

 Core of my research right now is the Inferno optimization engine.
 Inferno can parallelize the training of Blaze models efficiently on a Spark cluster.
 It can cope with mixed hardware setups and and works reasonably well in setups where the network bandwith is limited.

-I am currently writing a paper about the Inferno optimizer about the expeirences, observations and tricks that we use to make Inferno work well.
+I am currently writing a paper about the Inferno optimizer and the experiences, observations and tricks that we used to make it work well.
 Once that paper has been accepted, I will make the entire source code available here as well.
-I running lots of experiments to fine-tune Inferno on our research cluster right now and a good proportion of the paper is already written.
-So it shouldn't take to long until that happens ;-).
+I am running lots of experiments to fine-tune Inferno on our research cluster right now and a good proportion of the paper is already written.
+So it shouldn't take to long until I can make verything publicly available ;-).
+However, until then...
 The best way to prepare for Inferno is to get familliar with Blaze.

+TODO: Add Presentation slides from Hadoop Summit 2016

 # Compiling